Learn the difference Managed vs Unmanaged Packages in Salesforce including features, use cases, upgrade support, and security.

 Do managed packages support version upgrades?

 Yes.
-Managed packages support seamless upgrades, allowing publishers to release bug fixes and enhancements without affecting customer data.
+Managed packages support seamless upgrades, allowing publishers to release bug fixes and enhancements without impacting customer data.

 What happens if I uninstall a managed package?

-Uninstalling a managed package removes all package components and associated data created by the package.
-Salesforce does not allow selective removal of individual managed components.
+Uninstalling a managed package removes all package components and any associated data created by the package.
+Salesforce does not allow removal of individual managed components.

 Can unmanaged packages be upgraded later?